uyuni-project/tetra/README.md

 ## Status

 `tetra` is considered stable.
-At the moment `tetra` is tested on openSUSE.
+At the moment `tetra` is tested on openSUSE and on Ubuntu with GitHub Actions.

+# Security

+Please see [SECURITY.md](SECURITY.md) for more information.

 ## Sources